tt386/tuning-selection/README.md

-# Code for "Tuning Selection pressure..."
+# Code for "Tuning spatial distributions of selection pressure to suppress emergence of resistance"

 ## Overview